 My preferred method of cashing out these Amex gift cards is via Amex for Target cards.
 The cost of loading and unloading $5,000 worth of gift cards onto this card would be around $96.
 Factoring in the cost of purchasing Amex gift cards and the shipping fee, you will be breaking even.

 Considering the dwindling number of manufactured spending options out there, breaking even while earning miles is as good as it gets these days.
 The exception is if you’re willing to forego points for cash back alone.
 In that case, using your Amex Fidelity Rewards card would get you an extra 2% cash back.
 This would result in a $100 profit per $5,000 gift card.

-Another option is to cash out via Google Wallet, which won’t be so bad since the 2.25% cash back amount offsets a large chunk of the 3% fee charged by Google.
+Another option is to cash out via Google Wallet.
+Which won’t be so bad since the 2.25% cash back amount offsets a large chunk of the 3% fee.
 This option is best for those who don’t have much time to spend on cashing out gift cards and don’t mind paying a little extra to save time.